 Audient Audio Interfaces

-An introduction for those who have not discovered them yet
+An introduction for those not yet in the know

 The Audient iD4 Audio InterfaceEverytime I set up an Audient iD4 with one of my client I get to experience the first listen with them - Which is awesome.
 It just sound so good.
 It sounds like a really good console...
 Which makes sense because Audient put the same preamps in their interfaces as they use in their big consoles which are used in pro studios across the world.